xavierpuigf/virtualhome/README.md

 ## Resources
 Contains resource files used to initialize the environment, set properties of objects and generate videos given the scripts.
 Check the folder for a description of its contents.

-Folder `resources` contains json files with information about: